 - To modify existing document templates, navigate to the source list/library that you will use to create your documents and reports and launch JungleDocs 365.
 Now select the rule you want to edit the template for.
 Click on the drop-down menu arrow and click Edit rule.

 - Now select Edit document template.
 This will prompt the template to open in Word.

 Modifying a new rule

-1. To modify a template when creating a rule, first start by creating the rule.
-Then when configuring the rule you can select Custom template to upload a new template, or select Edit template to edit the existing one.
+To modify a template when creating a rule, you will first start with the rule configuration where you can select Custom template to upload a new template, or select Edit template to edit the existing one.